dutchgrit/afasclient/src/test/README.md

 To test locally, fill in the `appsettings.json` configuration with your own valid variables.
 If the credentials are valid, the AfasClient should be able to test using your given AppConnector locally.

 ## CI/CD Testing
 Pipeline Testing is done using an AppConnector inside Lucrasoft's AFAS test environment.
-The credentials of this AppConnector are held within GitHub Secrets, which get accessed in the pipeline.
+The credentials of this AppConnector are held within GitHub Secrets, which get accessed in the pipeline for automatic testing.
 The AppConnector used contains these connectors:
 - Profit VAT Code (built-in AFAS GetConnector)
 - FbItemArticle (built-in AFAS UpdateConnector)
 - AppConnectorVersion (built-in AFAS custom connector)